 - Unsafe scaffolding

-The Grounds for a Construction Accident Case in Dallas
+The Grounds for a Building Site Accident Case in Dallas

 Many Dallas construction accident victims are unsure whether they have grounds for a claim.
-No one wants to be rejected when they reach out to a lawyer for help.
-When you are lying in your Dallas hospital bed wondering what your next steps should be, you may be looking for some clarity before you will feel confident in reaching out for legal representation.
+So naturally, no one wants to be rejected when they contact a lawyer for help.
+However, when lying in your Dallas hospital bed wondering about your next steps, you may seek clarity before you feel confident reaching out for legal representation.

-With that in mind, if you are unsure whether you have grounds for a construction accident claim, it is important to consider whether someone else could be responsible for causing your injuries.
+With this in mind, if you are unsure whether you have grounds for a construction accident claim, it is important to consider whether someone else was responsible for your injuries.
 Although establishing liability is not always essential to recover compensation depending on the details of your case, if another party’s negligence or misconduct causes your construction accident or subsequent injuries, you may have grounds for an insurance or civil claim against them.

 It is also important to consider how impactful your injuries have been.
-If you suffered minor bumps and bruises and were able to return to work the next day, you may not have a need to move forward with a construction accident lawsuit.
-However, if you suffered critical head injuries, back injuries, or post-traumatic stress disorder (PTSD), for example, your injuries could have substantially affected your ability to support yourself and your family and live normally; you likely have a valid claim.
+For example, suppose you suffered critical head injuries, back injuries, or post-traumatic stress disorder (PTSD).
+Your injuries could have substantially affected your ability to support yourself and your family and live normally; you likely have a valid claim.

-If you are unsure how impactful your injuries are or whether someone else is responsible for causing them, your best option is to contact a construction accident lawyer for legal guidance and support.
-An attorney can listen to the details of your case and offer advice on how to proceed.
-If we feel you may have grounds for a construction accident insurance or civil claim, we can further discuss how to move forward with your case.
+Suppose you are unsure how impactful your injuries are or whether someone else is responsible for causing them.
+In that case, your best option is to contact a construction accident lawyer for legal guidance and support.
+An attorney will listen to the details of your case and offer advice on how to proceed.
+If you may have grounds for a construction accident insurance or civil claim, we’ll further discuss how to move forward with your case.

-There are countless types of evidence that could be used to prove fault in your case, but some of the more commonly seen in Dallas civil claims include:
+Countless types of evidence could be used to prove fault in your case, but some of the more commonly seen in Dallas civil claims include:

 - Chemical blood alcohol test results